4 Best Practices for the Registrar's Strategic Scheduling Roadmap

 Introduce Scheduling Deadlines

 Most registrars’ offices are familiar with receiving after-the-fact scheduling change requests.
 While scheduling changes can arise for a variety of reasons, delays in submission can have downstream impacts on both administrators and students that become increasingly difficult to forecast as the schedule is finalized.

 By sharing a timeline with all scheduling stakeholders, and adhering to this timeline, institutions not only add transparency to the scheduling process but they also reduce the likelihood they will receive late-stage change requests.
 Our partner institutions have reported seeing a decline in the number of change requests they receive when they enhance visibility around key dates in the scheduling cycle and enforce these deliverable deadlines.

 Leverage Reporting and Analytics

-We have found graphic representations of the schedule, including seat utilization and time distribution charts, to be extremely impactful to institutions as they look to make informed scheduling decisions.
+Graphic representations of the schedule, including seat utilization and time distribution charts, can be extremely impactful to institutions as they look to make informed scheduling decisions.
 Many institutions that we work with will choose to look at historical data in order to establish a baseline from which to improve upon, prior to leveraging these graphs term over term.